-Breaking the association between food and sleep will also help your chances of success.
+Breaking the association between food and sleep association will also help your chances of success.
 Dr. Barnett recommends feeding upon awakening starting at 4 months.
-“Prior to 4 months, it’s totally appropriate for your baby to fall asleep however they can, but at around 4 months you’ll want to transition to feeding when they wake during the day rather than feeding to sleep.
+“Prior to 4 months, it’s totally appropriate for your baby to fall asleep however they can, but at around 4 months you’ll want to transition to daytime feeding when they wake rather than feeding to sleep.
 It’s such a strong sleep association.”

 Like any kind of sleep training, night weaning can be challenging.
 Dr. Barnett offers some reassurance “Transitioning from eating at night is a big change and big changes come with frustration.
 Your baby’s not angry or feeling abandoned, they want to get back to sleep and they’re learning how to do it without an overnight feeding.”
 When you know what you’re hearing is frustration it can be a bit easier when your baby cries.
 “It’s okay for your baby to be frustrated,” she says.
 “I would never want a baby to do something they’re not ready to do, but your 4-6 month old is likely ready to night wean.
 This is a totally appropriate level of frustration for your baby to experience.”

 A smart video monitor can also provide peace of mind and context as you navigate this transition.
 Having personalized data about your baby's sleep can be helpful to understand your baby's patterns and see improvements over time.